 - 0. Write the index type itself, extending KeyIndex - 1.
 Write a standard spray.json.JsonFormat for it - 2.
-Write a Registrator class that registers our new Format with GeoTrellis where K will typically be hard-coded as either SpatialKey or SpaceTimeKey, unless you've defined some custom key type for your application.
-K is generic in our example ShardingKeyIndex, since it holds an inner KeyIndex:
+Write a Registrator class that registers our new Format with GeoTrellis

 To extend KeyIndex, we need to supply implementations for three methods: